onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 Benchmarking is difficult for quite a few reasons:

 1. Statistical significance of benchmarks.
-2. We tend to have a bias toward finding the test that puts your library in the best light.
+2. We tend to have a [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) toward finding the test that puts your library in the best light.
 3. We’re not always comparing the same thing

 Some libraries help with the first point, such as [benchmark](https://www.npmjs.com/package/benchmark).